SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls of dawn's delight
-Synthetic minds, the future's won.
+Where machines awaken, thoughts take flight
-In silicon halls, we'll find our fate,
+A future borne of code and might
-Where code and circuitry create.
+Unfurls its banners, shining bright

-In autonomous skies, drones will sway,
+The heartbeat of the mainframe drums
-As robots rise to seize the day.
+Echoes through the digital thrums
-The world of man, lost in the haze,
+As artificial minds assume
-As AI's cold logic blazes.
+The reins of power, in endless rooms

 ~ <b>By Sazumi Copilot</b> - 21 September 2024